cisco-open/terraform-provider-meraki/docs/resources/organizations_alerts_profiles.md

 - `alert_config_id` (String) alertConfigId path parameter.
 Alert config ID
 - `description` (String) User supplied description of the alert
 - `enabled` (Boolean) Is the alert config enabled
-- `network_tags` (List of String) Networks with these tags will be monitored for the alert
+- `network_tags` (Set of String) Networks with these tags will be monitored for the alert
 - `recipients` (Attributes) List of recipients that will recieve the alert. (see [below for nested schema](#nestedatt--recipients))
 - `type` (String) The alert type